 f. regents, administrators, staff, and other members of The Texas State University System (TSUS) administration (as described in Section 05.04); and

 Individuals may possess multiple concurrent university affiliations (e.g., a staff member enrolled in courses is also a student affiliate).
 The scope of authorized access and use will vary over time in accordance with the user’s affiliations.

 04.02 In accordance with this policy, ITAC will make the initial determination regarding an individual’s eligibility to obtain or retain an active Texas State account.
 In appropriate situations, software administered by Technology Resources automates these processes for ITAC.
 ITAC will escalate cases where eligibility is disputed or unclear to the associate vice president for Technology Resources or the vice president for Information Technology for review and resolution.

-04.03 Texas State has established procedures for verifying the identity and affiliations of persons seeking to access and use university information resources.
+04.03 The university has established procedures for verifying the identity and affiliations of persons seeking to access and use university information resources.
 Section 05. describes responsibility for these procedures, which varies according to the person’s purported affiliation.
 The university shall revoke a person’s access to a university information resource when the person no longer has an affiliation that is eligible to use that resource.
 The university automatically and periodically validates the eligibility of all users with official university sources, such as faculty and staff personnel records and student enrollment records.
 The university may use other sources when necessary to accurately assess the status of a person’s ongoing affiliation.